nec-openstack/quantum-openflow-plugin/docs/manual_install.md

 ### Quantum

-At Quantum Server, put the NEC OpenFlow Plugin to the current quantum plugin.
+At Quantum Server, put the plugin to the current quantum plugin.
 Edit quantum-2011.3/quantum/plugins.ini and change the provider to be:

         provider = quantum.plugins.nec.nec_plugin.NECPlugin

-Create a database for the NEC OpenFlow Plugin (same as FakePlugin). e.g. create database "quantum_nec" and user "quantum" at MySQL:
+Create a database for the plugin (same as FakePlugin). e.g. create database "quantum_nec" and user "quantum" at MySQL:

         $ mysql -u root